Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

-All plans come with the unlimited number of podcasts, unlimited team members, marketing tools, a new podcast player and advanced analytics.
+All plans come with an unlimited number of podcasts, unlimited team members, marketing tools, a new podcast player and advanced analytics.

-Captivate is a new player when it comes to podcast hosting, but their features and advance tools, help them to established and grow faster.
+Captivate is a new player when it comes to podcast hosting, but their features and advanced tools help them to establish and grow faster.

 The Transistor hosting has a powerful tool with great features such as:

 - Ability to manage user par account

 They allow you to host unlimited shows on the same account for one monthly price at no cost.